Your Duty Of Care

 Quite simply, it may mean that the risk assessment formally in place did not require a person to,

 - Sit at the rear of the vehicle to ‘monitor’ the passengers in the care of Goodstart,

 - Take photographic evidence as an audit measure of each and every minibus trip that had been undertaken, and

 - ‘Sweep’ the vehicle as it returns to ensure no one is left behind on the minibus.

 Or that the training and periodical assessment or audits of the processes in place were inadequate.
 As a result, the likelihood that further corporate charges will be laid is extremely high.

-Significant incidents can also raise community awareness of malpractice and risky or unsavory behavior by the businesses involved, which ultimately can have detrimental impact on those businesses trading moving forward.
+Significant incidents can also raise community awareness of malpractice and risky or unsavory behavior by the businesses involved, which ultimately can have a detrimental impact on those businesses trading moving forward.

-Waiting to see what may happen with a pending NHVR prosecution or shifting responsibility onto others in your organisation, may in fact prove detrimental to you and your organisation, if an incident occurs and someone loses their life.
+Waiting to see what may happen with a pending NHVR prosecution or shifting responsibility onto others in your organisation may, in fact, prove detrimental to you and your organisation if an incident occurs and someone loses their life.

-Risks are everywhere and my biggest question to any Supply Chain professional is this; Do you honestly understand the gaps in your entire Supply Chain?
+Risks are everywhere, and my biggest question to any Supply Chain professional is this; Do you honestly understand the gaps in your entire Supply Chain?
 If not, what is it worth to you?